 The Annual Cost of Owning a Pug Puppy

-Before buying a Pug puppy it is important to understand the associated costs of upkeep costs of owning a dog.
-This annual cost is often overlooked when determining a true ownership cost of Pug.
+Before buying a Pug puppy, it is important to understand the associated upkeep costs of owning a dog.
+This annual cost is often overlooked when determining Pug’s true ownership cost.
 Pugs usually have a very high-end lifestyle and need regular maintenance.

-When calculating your overall cost of owning a Pug, you should account for the price of the following things as well.
+When calculating your overall cost of owning a Pug, you should also account for the price of the following things and the initial cost or adoption fee.

-- Vaccines, deworming, and flea control: During the puppy stage, your Pug requires vaccinations, getting spayed or neutered, and other initial care.
+• Vaccines, deworming, and flea control: During the puppy stage, your puppy requires vaccinations, spaying or neutering, and other initial care.

-- Pug supplies: You need to invest in dog supplies.
+• Pug supplies: You need to invest in dog supplies.
 New pugs need a collar or harness, leash, bowls for food and water, dog bed, pee pads, and a few dog toys.
-The owner will most probably spend $150 to $650 on initial pet supplies.
+The owner will probably spend $150 to $650 on initial pet supplies.

 All of these items can add up quickly.
-So, you should estimate around $500 – $2000 or more for the first year of Pug ownership.
+So, estimating around $500 – $2000 or more for the first year of Pug ownership would be best.

 Are Pugs Good Family Dogs?